-6.1 ASUS PC Probe
+6.2 ASUS PC Probe

-ASUS PC Probe is a convenient utility to continuously monitor your computer system's vital components, such as fan rotations, voltages, and temperatures.
+ASUS PC Probe is a convenient utility to continuously monitor your computer system's vital components, such as fan rotations, Voltages, and temperatures.
 It also has a utility that lets you review useful information about your computer, such as hard disk space, memory usage, and CPU type, CPU speed, and internal/external frequencies through the DMI Explorer.

-6.1.1 Starting ASUS PC Probe
+6.2.1 Starting ASUS PC Probe

-When ASUS PC Probe starts, a splash screen appears allowing you to select whether to show the screen again when you open PC Probe or not.
+When ASUS PC Probe starts, a splash screen appears allowing you to select whether or not to show the screen the next time you open PC Probe.
 To bypass this startup screen, clear the Show up in next execution check box.

-To open ASUS PC Probe, click the Windows Start button, point to Programs, and then ASUS Utility, and then click Probe Vx.xx.
+To start ASUS PC Probe, click the Windows Start button, point to Programs, and then ASUS Utility, and then click Probe Vx.xx.